taikedz/cbz-downloader/writing_modules.md

 This is the basic essential methods that module implementors must provide.
 All classes here are direct or indirect subclasses of `web.WebResource` (see below)

+### Variables

+`valid_domains` - a list of domain names which trigger the use of the module

+`recommended_delay` - an integer value representing how long to wait between image downloads by default

+### Classes

 ```python
 class ComicSite(web.WebResource):